netplusTeam/TallySDK-IOS/README.md

 ### Card Tokenization
 The Tally SDK offers a secure way to handle card information through tokenization.
 This process converts sensitive card details into a secure token, minimizing the risk of exposing actual card information.

-- **Storing and Encrypting Card Data**: The SDK takes care of encrypting card information and storing it securely, leveraging Android's cryptographic storage solutions.
-You don't need to manage the complexities of encryption.
-To learn more about Android Keystore system visit [https://developer.android.com/privacy-and-security/keystore]
+- **Storing and Encrypting Card Data**: The SDK takes care of encrypting card information and storing it securely, leveraging Keychain.
+You don't need to manage the complexities of saving to the Keychain.
+The SDK makes use of Valet to achieve this To learn more about Valet visit [https://github.com/square/Valet] to lean more about Keychain visit [https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/storing_keys_in_the_keychain]

 - **Reading Encrypted Data**: To access the stored and encrypted card information, use:
   ```kotlin